 RESULTS AND DISCUSSION

 Robin implements standardized workflows for the analysis of common microarray experiment designs such as common reference and direct design two-color experiments and simple multifactorial designs in which more than one experimental condition is being varied.
-The user can choose between separate workflows specialized for and two-color microarray data normalization and analysis respectively.
+The user can choose between three separate workflows specialized for Affymetrix GeneChip, generic single channel (e.g. Agilent etc) and two-color microarray data normalization and analysis respectively.

 Importing raw data